SpongePowered/SpongeDocs/source/plugin/data/index.rst

 A data holder is just that - something that holds data.
 It provides methods to retrieve and offer back data.
 The interface itself is completely oblivious to the type of data held.
-Since only the implementations will possess this knowledge, it is possible to ask a ``DataHolder`` to provide data it does not have or to accept data it cannot use.
+Since only the implementations will possess this knowledge, it is possible to ask a :javadoc:`org.spongepowered.api.data.DataHolder` to provide data it does not have or to accept data it cannot use.
 In those cases, the return values of the methods will provide the information that data is not available (via ``Optional.empty()``) or not accepted (via the :doc:`DataTransactionResult <transactions>`).

 Property
 ~~~~~~~~